The earliest you can start collecting retirement benefits is age 62. You can apply once you reach 61 years and 9 months

 The starting age can differ for other types of Social Security benefits.

 Spousal benefits: These can begin at 62, as long as the spouse on whose work record you are claiming them is already receiving retirement benefits.
 Spousal benefits are reduced if taken before FRA.

 Survivor benefits: You can apply for benefits on the record of a deceased spouse or ex-spouse at 60; 50 if you are disabled; or any age if you are caring for the deceased’s under-16 or disabled child.
-These are also reduced if claimed prior to full retirement age, which is 66 for survivors born in 1956 and two months later for those born in 1957.
+These benefits are also reduced if claimed prior to full retirement age, which is calculated differently for survivors: It's 66 and 2 months for survivors born in 1957 and is gradually rising to 67 for those born in 1962 or later.

 Social Security Disability Insurance (SSDI): No age requirement, but you must have spent some time in work in which you paid Social Security taxes.
 The amount of time increases with age, but you may qualify for SSDI with less time in the workforce than you need to collect retirement benefits.
 You must also demonstrate that your medical condition meets Social Security’s strict definition of disability and show evidence that it prevents you from working.

 Keep in mind